The Cyclo-Cross National Trophy is Britain’s premier cyclo-cross series, which runs from October to January.

 How does the scoring work?

-At each round there are separate races for the various categories and riders are awarded points based on their finishing position, based on the following formula:
+At each round there are separate races for the various categories and riders from all categories are awarded points based on their finishing position.

 What are the leaders jerseys?